howdyai/botkit/packages/docs/provisioning/teams.md

 ## Step 5 - Add dialog and features
 Once you have a bot up and running, you can start the fun part of [making your bot functional](../core.md).

 If you have questions or suggestions, please take a look at our [community support resources](core.md#developer--support-community).
-You can chat with contributors and enthusiasts in [our Slack community](https://community.botkit.ai/).

 ## Additional resources
 * [Microsoft's Bot Framework](https://dev.botframework.com/)